hashicorp/consul-template/README.md

   // herd problem on applications that do not gracefully reload. splay = "5s"

+  env {
+    // This specifies if the child process should not inherit the parent
+    // process's environment.
+By default, the child will have full access to the
+    // environment variables of the parent.
+Setting this to true will send only
+    // the values specified in `custom_env` to the child process. pristine = false

+    // This specifies additional custom environment variables in the form shown
+    // below to inject into the child's runtime environment.
+If a custom
+    // environment variable shares its name with a system environment variable,
+    // the custom environment variable takes precedence.
+Even if pristine,
+    // whitelist, or blacklist is specified, all values in this option
+    // are given to the child process. custom = ["PATH=$PATH:/etc/myapp/bin"]

+    // This specifies a list of environment variables to exclusively include in
+    // the list of environment variables exposed to the child process.
+If
+    // specified, only those environment variables matching the given patterns
+    // are exposed to the child process.
+These strings are matched using Go's
+    // glob function, so wildcards are permitted. whitelist = ["CONSUL_*"]

+    // This specifies a list of environment variables to exclusively prohibit in
+    // the list of environment variables exposed to the child process.
+If
+    // specified, any environment variables matching the given patterns will not
+    // be exposed to the child process, even if they are whitelisted.
+The values
+    // in this option take precedence over the values in the whitelist.
+    // These strings are matched using Go's glob function, so wildcards are
+    // permitted.
+    blacklist = ["VAULT_*"]
+  }

   // This defines the signal that will be sent to the child process when a
   // change occurs in a watched template.
 The signal will only be sent after
   // the process is started, and the process will only be started after all